EOSgithub/linked-blog-starter-md/The Eighth Configuration.md

 "Enough riddles," Acastus snapped, rising from his throne.
 "Guards—"

 The guards took one step forward, then froze.
+Acastus himself stopped mid-stride.

 "A simple binding," the philosopher said calmly.
-"They'll recover once we've finished our business."
+"You'll all recover once we've finished our business."

 Vallus studied him with growing intensity.
 "You're not from the Academy.
-Where did you learn to... "weave" spells like this?"
+Where did you learn to... weave spells like this?"

 "I learned by seeking answers no man should."